Data Reviews

 Review keys

-For free text in a CSV cell that doesn't have a consistent identifier, e.g. John, Sally, and partners
+For free text in a CSV cell that doesn't have a consistent identifier, e.g. John, Sally, and partners, just use the string as the key.

 For web pages, e.g. of regulatory notices, try and use the notice ID if one can be extracted reliably, rather than the web page URL, because the the URL can change if they reorganise the website, and the notice ID could likely be extracted consistently despite such a change.